rhel-labs/instruqt/satellite-basics-testing/07-registerhost/assignment.md

 ---
 <!-- markdownlint-disable MD033 -->

 Now we'll register the hosts `rhel1` and `rhel2` to our Satellite server.
 We'll use the command line interface to generate a registration command in this lab.

 It is also possible to generate a registration command from the Satellite WebUI but due to the limitations of DNS in this lab environment, we'll use the cli utility `hammer` to simplify the process.

 In our registration command, we'll specify that the new host should be added to the `Application Servers` host group we just created.
-As well, we'll ignore certificate errors (since we're using a self signed certificate) and we won't set up insights.
+As well, we'll ignore certificate errors (since we're using a self signed certificate) and we won't set up Insights.

 Click on the `Satellite Server` tab.